 Also this is my first review, so take that in to consideration.
 And English is not my native language, so sorry if there are some mistakes here and there.

 Ok, So this is the third installment in the Blood franchise by Production I.G.
 Which is a great studio that had done some amazing things, but at the same time it's no stranger to failing miserably, as demonstrated by this particular anime.

 Well, if you're familiar with the previous 'Blood' installments, you'd know that the premise is about a schoolgirl with a sword who fights vampire-like creatures known as 'Teropterids' in the original movie, and 'Chiropterans' in Blood+.
 In this version she fights creatures that are nothing like vampires, but basically just man eating monsters.
 Which is actually a pretty cool change that I'm okay with.
 Anyway, Since this is a remake, it goes without saying that the premise of the story is nothing new, but to it's credit, at least it tries to change it a little bit (though it doesn't pay off, unfortunately).

-The story itself is very weak, because it lacks actual content and half of the episodes are semi episodic and even when they're not, they don't reveal any significant clue about the what the monsters are and what's underneath the surface here.
+The story itself is very weak, because it lacks actual content and a lot of the episodes are semi episodic and even when they're not, they don't reveal any significant clue about what the monsters are and what's underneath the surface here.
 That is except for the last two and a half episodes.
 That means you can basically watch the first 9 episodes and be none the wiser about what's taking place than you were in episode 1.
 In fact, you'll only have more questions (though not many since hardly anything happens that seems important).
-All you have happening in each episode is some boring dialogue or character interaction which hardly has any bearing on the plot (and none whatsoever on character development) and then it goes straight to the next monster battle.
+All you have happening in each episode is some boring dialogue or slice of life/school stuff.. which hardly has any bearing on the plot (and very little on character development) and then it goes straight to the next monster battle.